Cash For Arms

 Poor

 These are the guns that look like they’ve been dropped on a busy highway.
 Scratches, dents, rust, broken parts – you name it.
-Don’t expect more than 50% of mint price for these, if anything.
+Don’t expect more than 50% of mint value for these, if anything.

 The 39/2 was made in two finishes: blued and nickel.
 The blued version came with an anodized alloy frame and was the more common one.